Sync troubleshooting guide

 - The database has been edited by KeePass or KeePassXC

 As an immediate fix, re-add the database to KeePassium again.
-(The AutoFill maintains a separate file list, so you might need to re-add the database there as well.)
+(On macOS, the AutoFill maintains a separate file list, so you might need to re-add the database there as well.)
+If you cannot find your database, try to restore it from in-app backup.

 To fix this, change settings of the desktop app: